-Arthroplasty is a surgical procedure to restore the integrity and function of a joint.
+Arthroplasty is a surgical procedure to restore the function of a joint.
 A joint can be restored by resurfacing the bones.
 An artificial joint (called a prosthesis) may also be used.

 Various types of arthritis may affect the joints.
 Osteoarthritis, or degenerative joint disease, is a loss of the cartilage or cushion in a joint, and is the most common reason for arthroplasty.

-Arthroplasty may be used when medical treatments no longer provide adequate relief from joint pain and/or disability.
-Some medical treatments for osteoarthritis that may be used prior to arthroplasty include, but are not limited to, the following:
+Arthroplasty may be used when medical treatments no longer effectively relieve joint pain and disability.
+Some medical treatments for osteoarthritis that may be used prior to arthroplasty include:

 People who have arthroplasty generally have substantial improvement in their joint pain, ability to perform activities, and quality of life, so these are important reasons for the procedure as well.

-Most joint surgery involves the hip and knee, with surgery on the ankle, elbow, shoulder, and fingers being performed less often.
+Most joint surgery involves the hip and knee, with surgery on the ankle, elbow, shoulder, and fingers being done less often.

-There may be other reasons for your doctor to recommend arthroplasty.
+There may be other reasons for your health care provider to recommend arthroplasty.
 Please see hip replacement and knee replacement surgical procedures for more specific information.

 Nerves or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
 The joint pain may not be relieved by the surgery.